datakaveri/iudx-gis-interface/SETUP.md

 ----

 ## Setting up Metering for IUDX Gis Interface
-- In Metering Verticle we are pushing data in Auditing Server through RabbitMQ. [config-example.json](example-configs/configs/config.json).
+- In Metering Vertical data is pushed to Auditing Server through RabbitMQ. [config-example.json](example-configs/configs/config.json).
 - RabbitMQ is used to create an auditing exchange under the IUDX-Internal vhosts.

 **MeteringVerticle**